Your Guide to Driving Digital Innovation

 3. Internal systems processing, reporting, or access

-In Zurich’s case, the company did this using low-code and an agile workflow with its team, allowing them to move quickly.
-The results speak for themselves: Over the course of a year, Zurich Insurance processed 63,000 life insurance quotes.
+Zurich’ used low-code and an agile workflow with its team to move quickly.
+The results speak for themselves: Zurich Insurance processed 63,000 life insurance quotes in one year.

 End-to-end solutions are key to digital innovation

 At the functional level, creating business applications is no longer just the domain of IT.
-In fact, with innovative platforms like low-code, business users in HR, marketing, operations, finance, and other departments can now start making applications.
+With innovative platforms like low-code, business users in HR, marketing, operations, finance, and other departments can now start making applications.

 - improved data security

-It can be hard to implement a digital innovation strategy if you’re working with a patchwork of multiple softwares that don’t integrate.
-This patchwork may have worked for a smaller operation or project, but as a project gets bigger, it may unravel.
-For more details, learn how to build end-to-end solutions with intelligent process automation here.
+Implementing a digital innovation strategy can be hard if you’re working with a patchwork of software that doesn’t integrate.
+This patchwork may have worked for a smaller operation or project, but it may unravel as a project grows.

 How to kick off your digital innovation initiatives

-Select two to three people from across business and IT teams who are passionate about delivering business value.
-No more large-scale teams, just a small group of highly focused people who can collaborate to find digital solutions to complex business challenges.
+Select two to three people passionate about delivering business value.
+Create a small group of highly focused people who can collaborate to find digital solutions to complex business challenges.

-Creating a project portfolio of quick wins and high-value initiatives allows you to realize immediate success and create a wow factor, while high-value initiatives justify broader organizational change — especially when the applications are tied to relevant strategic initiatives.
+Creating a project portfolio of quick wins and high-value initiatives allows you to realize immediate success.
+It also creates a wow factor.

 Find the right technology to empower your people and reinforce your process.
-Look for a unified platform that manages the entire application lifecycle, including program management, team collaboration, rapid application development, instant cloud deployment, and application management.
+Look for a unified platform that manages the entire application lifecycle.

 How low-code development empowers digital innovation

-We’re now living in the age of digital Darwinism, where businesses must choose between evolving or becoming irrelevant.
+We live in the era of digital Darwinism, where businesses must choose between evolving or becoming irrelevant.

 But low-code development is revolutionizing the way businesses build mobile and web applications.
-A low-code platform like Mendix acts as a catalyst that transforms emerging technology like AR/VR, IoT, AI, machine learning into business solutions for real-world problems.
-Learn more about what you can make with low-code or contact us to get started.
+A low-code platform like Mendix acts as a catalyst that transforms emerging technology like AR/VR, IoT, AI, and machine learning into business solutions for real-world problems.